mojodojodev/mojodojo.dev/blog.md

 - Ability to use any existing runtime function at compile time without annotation
 - Special builtins like `autotune` and `search` to optimize for various hardware at compile time

-Everything that is currently implemented is orthogonal, and not just a mixed bag of modern features.
-The big question mark is the implementation of `traits` a.k.a `protocols`, a syntax to express `lifetimes`, and in general what the toolchain will be like.
+Everything currently implemented is orthogonal, and not just a mixed bag of modern features.
+The big question mark is the implementation of `traits` a.k.a `protocols` and a syntax to express `lifetimes` which are both currently in the works.

 ### Current State
 My only criticism on the launch would be some of the marketing suggesting that Mojo is currently a superset of Python, to paraphrase Warren Buffet:

 > You can hold a `rock concert`, and that's okay.
 You can perform a `symphony`, and that's okay.
 But don't hold a `rock concert` and advertise it as a `symphony`.

-Mojo is currently a `rock concert` for system programmers that don't mind getting their hands dirty, with a clear vision and path towards becoming a `symphony` for all programmers.
+Mojo is currently a `rock concert` for system programmers that don't mind getting their hands dirty, with a clear vision and path towards becoming a `symphony` and superset of Python.

-Check out some of the below resources if you don't mind getting your hands dirty!
+If you don't mind getting your hands dirty check out these resources:

 - [Sign up for the playground](https://www.modular.com/get-started)
 - [Read the FAQ](https://docs.modular.com/mojo/faq.html)